Industrial-Reforged/industrial-reforged/README.md

 # industrial-reforged

-A modern re-imagination of the Industrial Craft mod
+A modern re-imagination and rewrite of the Industrial Craft mod

 [Discord](https://discord.gg/Jw2eM6xYyC)